psychemedia/island-storynotes/de Godeton - Pepperpot.md

 Westminster, the King's Council, of Ralph de Gorges, alleging that divers trespasses and other malpractices under colour of office had been committed as well against the King, Edward, earl of Chester and lord of the Isle of Wight, his son, as against men of the county of Southampton and of the said Island, by Henry le Tyeys and John de Burton and other ministers of the said Henry during the time the same Henry was Constable of the said Island.
 "2

-And later, in the same series of Rolls, is entered : ~
+And later, in the same series of Rolls, is entered:—

-1321. " Grant to Ralph de Gorges, lately taken prisoner while on the
+1321.
+"Grant to Ralph de Gorges, lately taken prisoner while on the

 July 2.
 King's service and ransomed afterwards, of 500 marks towards